madiali/mips-emulator/README.md

 ### Additional memory mappings

 If you have additional memory mappings in your project, you can create these mappings in the JSON with type `DataMemory` to view the values in the emulator, similar to the Sound mapping shown above.
-For example, see [rubiks.json](src/test/TestProjects/Rubik's/rubiks.json).
+For example, see [rubiks.json](src/test/TestProjects/Rubik's/rubiks.json), which has 7 additional mappings.
+For example,

 ```json
 {